juice-shop/multi-juicer/readme.md

 To install JuicyCTF you'll need [helm](https://helm.sh).

 If you aren't familiar with helm, try out the helm 3 alpha.
-It's easier to install and use, as it doesn't require am installation on the kubernetes cluster to work.
+It's easier to install and use, as it doesn't require an installation on the kubernetes cluster to work.

 ```sh
 git clone git@github.com:J12934/juicy-ctf.git